Storage options for applications in Azure Kubernetes Service (AKS)

 For most production and development workloads, use Premium SSD.

-Because Azure Disks are mounted as ReadWriteOnce, they're only available to a single node.
-For storage volumes that can be accessed by pods on multiple nodes simultaneously, use Azure Files.
+Because Azure Disk is mounted as ReadWriteOnce, they're only available to a single node.
+For storage volumes accessible by pods on multiple nodes simultaneously, use Azure Files.

 Use Azure Files to mount a Server Message Block (SMB) version 3.1.1 share or Network File System (NFS) version 4.1 share backed by an Azure storage account to pods.
 Azure Files let you share data across multiple nodes and pods and can use: